Old Glory American Flag Afghan

 - I refer to each Suzette Stitch as a “bump” because of it’s resemblance to a bump.
 Each “bump” means both the sc and dc stitches used for the Suzette Stitch.
 The bumps are also easier to count rather than individual stitches.

-- This afghan is worked from the bottom up, so when you get to the color changing section, I will refer to each cranberry/navy stripe or linen/navy stripe as either Section A or Section B. There are more instructions below.
+- The Old Glory American Flag Afghan is worked from the bottom up, so when you get to the color changing section, I will refer to each cranberry/navy stripe or linen/navy stripe as either Section A or Section B. There are more instructions below.

 - The stars are crocheted separately with the G/6 hook, glued to the blanket with single dots of glue placed at each star point and then hand sewn on the blanket.
 More information is included in the Finishing section of the pattern.